-Summer officially began yesterday, and I am feeling the new season in every fiber of my being.
+Summer is here, and I am feeling the new season in every fiber of my being.
 The weather is getting warmer, days are getting lazier, meals are migrating outdoors, and grills are firing up around the country.
 At this time of year, my family yearns for Israel.
 We try to make a trip there every year, usually in the warmer months.
 It’s a magical place.
 We stay in Tel Aviv, making day trips to places like Jerusalem, Haifa and Galilee.

 One of our first stops is always Caesarea, an ancient Roman port city built by Herod the Great.
 There you can walk among the ruins of a pagan city named for the Roman emperor Caesar Augustus.
 It’s built on top of the ruins of Straton’s Tower (Stratonospyrgos), an agricultural storehouse and Jewish city that was central to the Hasmonean Kingdom’s shipbuilding industry.
 In 63 BCE, when Herod took over, he oversaw the construction of a harbor, roads, baths, temples, markets, and a large arena.
 The city became central to Roman life in the area, regularly hosting events like gladiator games, chariot races, and theatrical productions.
 Today, the structures of the city Herod built are still largely intact.
 You can view the baths, walk in the arena, see the sculptures, and imagine what it was like to live there in Roman times.